tlmohren/Covid19_analysis/README.md

 ## Daily cases and deaths per country  <a name="country_daily"></a>
+I have added a black curve to smooth out day to day variation.
+Additionally I added a curve with a 12 day delay and a stronger smoothening in red, the idea being that symptoms take a while to develop and it may take a while for testing to take place and to be registered.
+These graphs were inspired by this paper: https://jamanetwork.com/journals/jama/fullarticle/2762130.

+Note that reported cases is generally considered to be an underrepresentation of the actual cases, though by how much depends strongly on factors such as testing capability.
+Countries such as South Korea and Germany seem to have a better grasp of the number of cases due to their high number of tests per capita.

-I have added a curve to smooth out day to day variation.
-The annotations are taken from Wikipedia.
-The naming of the order and the level of restrictions vary per country, and I have used my best judgement to standardize them.
+On these daily cases graphs I added annotations on government response.
+The naming of the order and the level of restrictions vary per country, and I have used my best judgment to standardize them.
+Sources for these annotations are [wikipedia](https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_pandemic_by_country_and_territory) and [this article in the new york times](https://www.nytimes.com/interactive/2020/us/coronavirus-stay-at-home-order.html).

-Additionally I added the estimated number of infections.
-This assumes an 8 day delay between date of infection and the reported case, and an 11 day delay between date of infection and death.
-I chose these delays based on the curves from China, but they are rather arbitrary and have a large band of uncertainty.
-The graphs are inspired by this paper: https://jamanetwork.com/journals/jama/fullarticle/2762130.

 ![Daily cases per country](./figs/covid_country_dailycases.png)